-Our list of the best evergreen shrubs covers a wide range of USDA growing zones.
+Our list of the best evergreen shrubs covers a wide range of USDA Hardiness Zones.

-Each type of shrub listed below will have at least one recommended cultivar for you to grow in your yard, and they are organized by zone, from coolest to warmest.
+Each type of evergreen shrub listed below will have at least one recommended cultivar for you to grow in your yard, and they are organized by Zone, from coolest to warmest.

 As a final note, double check your growing zone before making a purchase and ensure your new shrub is a match!
-Specific cultivars may have more narrow growing zones.
+Specific cultivars may have more narrow ranges.

 Let’s get right into it!

-A nice choice for areas ranging from the Northeast to the southeastern United States.
-Leucothoe is a hardy, native, and deer-resistant evergreen shrub that requires minimal special care.
+A nice choice for areas ranging from the northeast to the southeastern United States, Leucothoe (Leucothoe spp.) is a hardy, native, and deer-resistant evergreen shrub that requires minimal special care.

 Better yet, it’s happy to spread beyond its initial planting area and is a great choice for a section of the garden where you have a lot of square footage to cover and are working on a budget.

-Leucothoe adds a handsome dash of color, and provides you with an excellent evergreen shrub.
-Check out your local nurseries for these guys, or try this L. fontanesiana ‘Rainbow’ from DAS Farms, available via Amazon.
+Leucothoe adds a handsome dash of color, and provides you with excellent evergreen foliage.

 I’m a fan of Leucothoe fontanesiana because of that gorgeous color the new foliage produces.

-This variety also tends to spread out quite happily and responds with minimal fuss to heavy pruning; I recently had to clear out over fifty percent of a hedge of L. fontanesiana and had zero hesitation doing it.
+This variety also tends to spread out quite happily and responds with minimal fuss to heavy pruning.
+I recently had to clear out over 50 percent of a hedge of L. fontanesiana and had zero hesitation doing it.